Science or Fiction?

 · Improve exercise performance

-In general, intensive and sustained exercise training and high-level competition generate large amounts of free radicals that likely exceed the buffering capacity of a typical body.
+In general, intensive and sustained exercise training and high-level competition generate large amounts of free radicals that likely exceed the capacity of a typical body.
 This makes athletes susceptible to oxidative stress and more likely to build up damaging inflammation.

 The Future Of Gut Microbiome Science Is The Future Of Performance Science